CroWzblooD/Stylumia-Frontend/README.md

 ## Conclusion

-You have now successfully set up the OutWear project, including both frontend and backend components as well as the virtual try-on extension!
+You have now successfully set up the Stylumia project, including both frontend and backend components as well as the virtual try-on extension!
 If you encounter any issues, refer back to this guide or check relevant documentation for troubleshooting tips.

 ---